بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 Heaven or Hell.
 The choice is yours…”

-In this article, we have examined the Chick tract “Camel’s in the Tent”, one of Jack Chick’s most racist and prejudiced tracts of his long career.
-Not only did Chick attempt to use sensationalist and shocking caricatures of Muslims, he deliberately misquoted or misrepresented Islamic teachings.
+In this article, we have examined the Chick tract “Camel’s in the Tent”, one of Jack Chick’s most racist and prejudiced tracts of his long career of misinformation and fearmongering.
+Not only did Chick attempt to use sensationalist and shocking caricatures of Muslims, but he also deliberately misquoted and misrepresented Islamic teachings.
 Rather than engage in an honest dialogue, Chick was content with barking at Muslims from behind his artistic façade.
-Thus far, we have analyzed two Chick tracts targeting Islam, and in both, we have found intellectual arguments to be completely absent.
-Rather, all there is to be found is an unrealistic and dishonest portrayal of anything Islamic, which proves beyond a doubt that “Chick tracts” are nothing but propaganda tracts.
+All there is to be found in his comics is an unrealistic and dishonest portrayal of anything associated with Islam, which proves beyond a doubt that “Chick tracts” are nothing more but propaganda tracts.
 Chick warned his readers that they have two choices: Heaven or Hell.
-It seems he chose the latter, so he better hope that the “camel can pass through the eye of the needle”, as the Quranic verse at the beginning of this article stated!
+It seems he chose the latter, so he better hope that the “camel can pass through the eye of the needle”, as the Quranic verse quoted at the beginning of this article stated!
 That should be his primary concern, and not whether the camel is in the tent!

 And Allah (Glorified and Exalted be He) knows best!